QTI Converter Online: Word, PDF, and CSV to QTI Files

 - QTI Format Explained - what is in a QTI .zip and which LMSes accept which version.

-Start Now →Or go straight to a converter: Google Docs to Forms, PDF to Google Form, Word to Google Form, Google Forms Quiz Generator
+Convert for your LMS →Or go straight to a converter: Google Docs to Forms, PDF to Google Form, Word to Google Form, Google Forms Quiz Generator